-FIGURE 6: WORKED EXAMPLE OF HOW TO APPLY THE VACANT BUILDING CREDIT i) Divide the vacant building flooorspace by the total floorspace-
+FIGURE 6: WORKED EXAMPLE OF HOW TO APPLY THE VACANT BUILDING CREDIT

-A scheme of 8 dwellings is proposed with a total gross floorspace area of 936m2.
-To comply with Policy SD28, 3 of the dwellings would normally be provided as affordable homes in line with Policy SD28 I(a).
-However there exists on the site a vacant workshop building that has a gross floorspace of 300m2.
+A scheme of 9 dwellings is proposed with a total gross floorspace area of 800m2 within a settlement boundary.
+However there exists on the site a vacant workshop building (which is eligible to trigger VBC) that has a gross floorspace of 160m2.